marianabritoazevedo/marianabritoazevedo/README.md

 ## ℹ️ About Me

 Hello!
 My name is Mariana Brito Azevedo, and I'm a Computer Engineer passionate about solving problems and creating new things.
-Currently, I'm participating in the research group Conect2AI and enrolled in a master's degree in Electrical and Computer Engineering.

 ### 🌟 I love programming and applying my knowledge in areas such as Data Science, Artificial Intelligence, and Connected Vehicles.
 ### 📚 Nowadays, I'm diving deep into Blockchain.